-- Exceed your Women’s Ministries World Services Goal by 10%
+- Increase your Women’s Ministries World Services above last year by a reasonable amount

-See below a 6 page how-to in planning a market.
+See below a how-to in planning a market.
 It doesn’t have to be vintage, see overview for possibilities.
 Guide prepared by Nicki Hudgens of the Royal Oak corps.

 Vintage Market Fundraiser

 A vintage market is an upscale vintage-inspired indoor/outdoor market featuring original art, antiques, clothing, jewelry, handmade treasures, home décor, outdoor furnishings, consumable yummies, and everything in between.
 Market events are so much more than a flea market.
 A vintage market event is a unique opportunity for community artisans to showcase their unique gifts.
 This is a juried event accepting vendors based on variety, originality, and quality of goods sold.
 Vendor selection is designed to provide customers with not only the highest quality of vendors but a collection of vendors who compliment one another in such a way to create The Vintage Experience.